Monica Jones (activist)

-Monica Jones is an American sex work activist.
-While a student at Arizona State University, Jones, who is an African American transgender woman, campaigned against police sting operations against prostitutes, which are aided by the ASU School of Social work and religious charities.
+Monica Jones is an African American transgender woman and sex work activist.
+While a student at Arizona State University, Jones campaigned against Project ROSE, a police sting operation against sex workers, which were aided by the ASU School of Social Work and religious charities.

 Sex work activism

-One day after speaking at a protest against a Phoenix law which allows police to arrest anyone suspected of "manifesting prostitution", Jones accepted a ride home after visiting a bar.
-The undercover police officer driving the car arrested her under the law that she had been protesting.
-The American Civil Liberties Union of Arizona has filed an amicus curiae for Jones, arguing that the law is "unconstitutionally vague and overbroad".
-Jones pleaded not guilty to the charge and was sentenced to 30 days in prison and a $500 fine.
+One day after attending a protest against the laws enacted under Project ROSE, which allowed police to arrest anyone suspected of "manifesting the intent to prostitute," Jones was arrested under this law by the Phoenix police while walking to a gay bar.
+Jones was found guilty by the court.
+The American Civil Liberties Union of Arizona filed an amicus curiae for Jones, arguing that the law is "unconstitutionally vague and overbroad".
+She fought against the charges for the next two years, while attending the social work program at ASU.

 Laverne Cox and Janet Mock joined a campaign against the Phoenix law, which they argue targets transgender women of color, following the conviction of Jones.
 Cox stated, "All over the country, trans women are targeted simply for being who they are.
-Laws like this manifestation law really support systematically the idea that girls like me, girls like me and Monica, are less than [others] in this country".
-Mock tweeted, "Speak against the profiling of [trans woman of color], like Monica Jones".
+Laws like this manifestation law really support systematically the idea that girls like me, girls like me and Monica, are less than [others] in this country."
+Mock tweeted, "Speak against the profiling of [trans woman of color], like Monica Jones."

 Jones and her lawyer, Jean-Jacques Cabou, appealed the case and it was dropped in January 2015.
 The court found that she had had an unfair trial, given that the lower court had allowed evidence of past prostitution convictions in order to discredit her.
 The law remained on the books after Jones' case was dropped.

+In 2016, Jones founded The Outlaw Project, named after Sharmus Outlaw, who she got to know while fighting against the charges brought against her.
+According to Jones, The Outlaw Project is "based on the principles of intersectionality to prioritize the leadership of people of color, transgender women, nonbinary people, and migrants for sex worker rights."